vkbo/novelWriter/docs/source/write_projects.rst

 Project Lockfile
 ----------------

-To prevent orphaned files caused by file conflicts when novelWriter projects are synced with file synchronisation tools, a project lockfile is written to the project folder.
+To prevent lost files caused by file conflicts when novelWriter projects are synced with file synchronisation tools, a project lockfile is written to the project folder.
 If you try to open a project which has such a file present, you will be presented with a warning, and some information about where else novelWriter thinks the project is also open.
-You will be give the option to ignore this warning, and continue opening the project.
+You will be give the option to ignore this warning, and continue opening the project at your own risk.

 .. note::
    If, for some reason, novelWriter crashes, the lock file may remain even if there are no other